AndersCan/typed-web-workers/UPGRADE_GUIDE.md

 with
 `createWorker`.

-Your web-workers `workFn` should return values using a the provided `cb` method:
+Your web-workers `workFn` should return values using the provided `cb` method:
 `(input) => input` should be changed to `(input, cb) => cb(input)`

 Highly recommended to explicitly type your workers: